Morgan279/tikv-website/content/docs/5.1/deploy/install/test.md

     tiup
     ```

-3. If TiUP is already installed, update the TiUP playground component to the latest version:
+3. If TiUP has been already installed, update the TiUP playground component to the latest version:

     ```bash
     tiup update --self && tiup update playground